Affidavit Format to Release Stolen Vehicle from Police Custody

 - Temporary custody: Superdari is interim; final disposal under BNSS Section 497, 2023.

-- False claims: Perjury under BNSS Sections 228 & 229 is punishable.
+- False claims: Perjury under BNSS Sections 228 and & 229 is punishable.

 - Court discretion: Release granted only if the vehicle is not required for investigation or evidence.